drmocm/DD_SX8_SDR/README.md

 # Blindscan
-The -g option of ddsx8-spec is in an experimental stage and will output a list of peaks in CSV format with some information about the peaks if you also chose the -t option.
+The -g option of ddsx8-spec is in an experimental stage and will output a list of peaks in CSV format with some information about the peaks, if you also chose the -t option.
 Otherwise, it will output a graph that shows the original spectrum and boxes where the respective peaks were found.

 Use the number after g to fine-tune the scan.

 `./ddsx8-spec -k -x 0 -g 6 | ffplay -f pam_pipe -`